Lived experience guides the way.

 Compassionate Addiction Treatment (CAT) connects with individuals experiencing homelessness exactly where they are at, and welcomes people in to receive compassionate supportive services in a zero barrier, harm reduction Recovery Community space.
-Both street outreach and our Recovery Community day program are staffed with Certified Peer Counselors who use their lived experience to support our unhoused community members in their personal journeys to recovery.
+Both street outreach and our Recovery Community day program are staffed with Certified Peer Counselors who use their lived experience to support our community members experiencing homelessness in their personal journeys to recovery.
 Hope and trusting relationships are built, helping eliminate a primary barrier to care (defeat, fear and distrust due to past negative or traumatic experiences).

-Your donation allows us to continue to provide these impactful, free services, and empower people living homeless to recover and live the life they dream of.
+Your donation allows us to continue to provide these impactful services and empower people experiencing homelessness to recover and live the life they dream of.

 Compassionate Addiction Treatment